eric11eca/common-bench/README.md

 python -r requirement.txt
 ```

-We tested our python codes on the interactive mode of RunAI.
+We tested our python codes on the interactive mode of RunAI @ EPFL cluster.
 Please look through if you are new user of [RunAI](https://github.com/sori424/runLLM).

 You need a [wandb](https://wandb.ai/site) account.